elementary/website/docs/code/getting-started.md

         ./gtk-hello
         ```

-    Did it work?
+    Do you see a new, empty window called "gtk-helo"?
 If so, congratulations!
 If not, read over your source code again and look for errors.
 Also check the output of your terminal.
 Usually there is helpful output that will help you track down your mistake.

 3. Now, that we've created a new `Gtk.Application` with a `Gtk.ApplicationWindow` called `main_window`, let's declare a couple properties of this window.
 You'll notice that most of these property names are pretty straightforward.
 Try to guess what each one does and we'll explain in a second.
-Add the following properties to your `main_window`:
+Add the following properties to the `main_window` you previously created inside the `activate ()` function:

         var main_window = new Gtk.ApplicationWindow (this);
         main_window.title = "Hello World!";